 We Went To Take The Ferry

 After we docked in Hiroshima, David and I went off in different directions.
-David visited the Hiroshima A-bomb memorial and museum.
+David visited the Hiroshima Peace Memorial Park With A-Bomb Dome.
 I was so glad I chose to visit Miyajima Island when in Hiroshima.
 But 2 hours on the island was definintely not enough time!
 Together we got to see both beauty and history in Hiroshima.
 And both left an indelible image on us!

 The ship was docked beside the Tower of Paradise.
 This shiny landmark shone bright during the day.
 When we pulled out at sunset, it glowed.